haroon3rd/readme/README_OLD.md

 	# Activate the changes to groups
 	$ newgrp docker
     ```
-2. Build Docker image with all required packages.
-This step is optional as a ready image will be pulled in absence from docker hub (step 7).
-This step involves manual installation of packages and rebuilding the image which will take some time.
+2. Build Docker image with all required packages (Optional)
 	* Create Dockerfile
 	```
 	touch Dockerfile